CA-CST-SII/Software-Standards/C++_Standards.md

-## Introduction##
+## Introduction
-This document contains the C++ coding standards that the CA-CST development teams follow

-during the development of C++ code.
+This document contains the C++ coding standards that the CA-CST development teams follow during the development of C++ code.
-### Purpose###
+### Purpose
 Coding standards help make sure that project code has a consistent structure and style.
-They

-are intended to make the code easier to read, understand, review and maintain.
-They further

-reduce the complexity of the code.
+They are intended to make the code easier to read, understand, review and maintain.
+They further reduce the complexity of the code.
-Additional coding guidelines in the form of code metrics (measurements) and coding rules are

-provided in this document for developers.
-The code metrics guidelines consist of “hand-

-calculable” measurements within each method and each class.
-The coding rules are based on

-information gathered from multiple sources to enhance the security, reliability,

-maintainability, testability and performance.
+Additional coding guidelines in the form of code metrics (measurements) and coding rules are provided in this document for developers.
+The code metrics guidelines consist of “hand-calculable” measurements within each method and each class.
+The coding rules are based on information gathered from multiple sources to enhance the security, reliability, maintainability, testability and performance.
 This document is intended for the following uses:
 * Desk-side reference for C++ developers during coding.
 * Source for code review checklists.
 * Reference for developers who extend and maintain the C++ code.
 * As a governance tool for CA-CST.
-### Scope###
+### Scope
 This document describes the following for C++:
 * Naming conventions for projects, files, objects, variables, and other code constructs.
 * Formatting conventions for code modules and their comments.